Gallahad072/Ethical-Hacks/README.md

 Welcome to a fun way to inflate ones ego.

-This [program](listener.py) will announce when a certain device comes off or on a network.
+This [program](listener.py) will listen and announce when a certain device joins or leaves a network.

+## Requirements

+Install [nmap](https://nmap.org/download.html) onto your computer

+Install python-nmap with pip:

+`pip install python-nmap`

+I'm using python 3.9.8

 ## Functions